 Leo’s long‑standing commitment to the Arizona security community shaped SDSUG into a trusted, practitioner‑first institution grounded in collaboration, integrity, and shared expertise.
 His leadership established a culture where professionals could learn, contribute, and support one another — a culture that continues to define SDSUG today.

-His work built more than a user group.
+His work built more than the first regional cybersecurity institution.
 He built a community.

 Timeline of Leo’s Key Milestones